rtcharity/resources.eahub.org/content/tips/advertising-your-ea-programs.md

   - name: Creative Commons Attribution-ShareAlike 3.0
     url: https://creativecommons.org/licenses/by-sa/3.0/legalcode
 ---
-Advertising your EA intro programs

-This doc collates some experiences from different EA groups about how to most effectively market or advertise your intro programs and get more applications.
-Feel free to comment with suggestions or experiences from your group!
+This article collates some experiences from different EA groups about how to most effectively market or advertise your intro programs and get more applications.

 Note: Many groups call their intro programs “fellowships” and call participants “fellows” – these terms are used interchangeably in this article!